nbuwe/pclu/README.md

 # Debugger

 Clu debugger is in-process and is compiled and linked directly into the program.
-It should now be in the state where it compiles and the debug version of hello world can actually run.
-Since debugger relies on nm(1) to get the symbol addresses, it doesn't actually work b/c of ASLR.
-Need to tweak the debug code to compile in non-PIE mode.
+It should now be in the state where it compiles, and the debug version of hello world can actually run.
+Since debugger relies on nm(1) to get the symbol addresses, it doesn't work with ASLR and plink uses `-no-pie` to link debug code.

+Simple stuff seems to work, but there are quite a few problems.
+E.g. while `debug/libinfo.h` has debug info for builtin stuff, it's not actually available to the program/debugger as in the naive link nothing refers debug info symbols and so they are not linked.

+# Emacs

+There are two emacs-related directories in the original distribution:
+`emacs` and `elisp`.
+The latter seems to contain a bit more modern `clu-mode`, but the older version in `emacs` has support for running the compiler interactively.

+Both versions have identical `clu-doc.el` and `CLU-DOC`, but I didn't get about to actually try it.

+I fixed `elisp/clu.el` to work with modern emacs and added `font-lock` support.
+I actually like its indentation style more, but Clu code in the distribution uses `cludent` style.
+It would be nice to make the style selectable, akin to `c-set-style`.

 # Random remarks